FHIR/sql-on-fhir-v2/README.md

 group by p.extension.race, p.gender
 ```

-## Storage Format
+## Storage format

-FHIR supports data in JSON format,
-data could be loaded into json-aware databases
-and used.
-But FHIR JSON  is not designed for this use case.
+FHIR supports exchanging data in JSON, which be loaded and used by JSON-aware databases - however the resources-based nature of  FHIR's JSON is not ideally suited for this use case.

-This spec introduces more
-database-friendly format and
-conversion algorithm from FHIR JSON.

-This format should simplify common queries in most of modern
-databases, minimizing requirements of advanced path language.
+This specification introduces a more database-friendly format and defines a conversion algorithm from FHIR JSON to the said format.
+The new format should simplify common queries in most of modern databases, minimizing requirements for an advanced path language such as FHIRPath, and removes the need for crafting complex FHIR search queries.
-In other words we shifting fhirpath complexity from SQL to conversion phase.

 ## Format spec

-Format spec defines set of transformations, which can
-be applied to FHIR data in JSON format with minimal context to be
+Format spec defines set of transformations which can be applied to FHIR data in JSON format - with minimal context required in order to be easily implementable.
-easyly implementable.

 The list of transformations: